Purpose Discovery

 Let's find out what it is.

 Most people spend their lives in work that doesn't fit who they are.
-Not because they haven't tried hard enough — but because they've never had the right questions.
-Canopy changes that.
+Not because they haven't tried hard enough.
+Because they've never had the right questions.

 200 questions · 25 minutes · free to start